 Allen keys work like most other screwdrivers and wrenches but with a few nuances.
 You can use them by placing one of the ends inside a fastener with a hexagonal socket head and turning it.
 Turning the Allen key clockwise will tighten the fastener, whereas turning it counterclockwise will loosen or remove the fastener.

-2. Make sure to insert the Allen key completely inside the bolthead.
+- Make sure to insert the Allen key completely inside the bolt head.

-4. If the screw is too tight and cannot be moved, we would recommend to use soak the head in alcohol for 15-20 minutes and then try again.
+- If the screw is too tight and cannot be moved, soak the screw head in alcohol for 15-20 minutes and then try again.

-Note: Always make sure to be patient when using Allen keys to unscrew any screws.
+Always make sure to be patient when using Allen keys to unscrew any screws.
+If you have stripped your screws, we would recommend checking out our article here.

 Comments